oceanskunk/setup-vscode/README.md

     `cat .ssh/id_ed25519.pub`

-    You need to generate a key if you see an error like this:
+    If you see this error, you will need to generate a key:
     `cat: .ssh/id_ed25519.pub: No such file or directory`

+    * Change directory into the .ssh folder with the following command:
+    `cd .ssh`

+    ⚠️ If you see this error, you will need to create the .ssh directory:
+    `cd: .ssh: No such file or directory`
+        * Create the .ssh directory:
+        `mkdir .ssh`
+        * Then change directory into the .ssh folder:
+        `cd .ssh`

     * Enter the following command to generate an SSH key:
     `ssh-keygen -t ed25519 -f ~/.ssh/id_ed25519`
     Press Enter twice to leave the passphrase blank